michiel-schoofs/FFXIV-Marketable-Item-List/README.md

 The list is a compilation of two public API's:

 -  [Universalis](https://docs.universalis.app/) for the list of item ids that can be listed on the market board.
--  [XIVApi](https://xivapi.com/) for the names associated with the ids.
+-  [XIVApi](https://xivapi.com/) for the names associated with the id.

 This is a vanilla .Net 8 project with no external dependencies.